wp-plugins/zedity/readme.txt

 * **Total Design Freedom**: unprecedented flexibility and possibilities to create any desired content.
 With no more constraints, you're finally enabled to implement any creative design you can think of!

-* **Time and Money Saving**: finally, you can create your content even by yourself, with no need to hire developers and so saving money!
+* **Time and Money Saving**: cut the time spent to create your posts and pages.
+What took hours take minutes with Zedity and, since you can do it without hiring developers, you will save money too!

 >Multiple Layout Responsive Design ([MLRD](http://zedity.com/plugin/wpfeatures)): an advanced and powerful Premium feature to take full control on how your responsive content looks on different devices!